Kyu Sung Woo: Architectural style

 The frequent use of simplified rectilinear forms and volumes in Woo's works tie him to the modernist movement.
 Additionally, several aspects of his style are often drawn from his cultural experience living in both South Korea and The United States.
 Hong-bin Kang, a fellow South Korean architect, remarked that, "It is meaningless to ask if Woo is a 'Korean' architect or an 'American' architect: for he is neither, and at the same time, both… He does not try to sell 'oriental' qualities to the American architectural community, nor does he attempt to introduce the latest in Western architecture to Koreans."
-Evidence of these two cultural influences can be seen in Woo's Putnam Mountain House, which features pitched New England–style roofs along with large sliding glass doors, similar to the screen doors that would lead to outdoor courtyards in traditional Korean homes.
+Evidence of these two cultural influences can be seen in Woo's Putney Mountain House, which features pitched New England–style roofs along with large sliding glass doors, similar to the screen doors that would lead to outdoor courtyards in traditional Korean homes.

 Furthermore, Woo often articulates his design philosophy in terms of how the necessities of a building's site should shape its appearance and organization.
 In discussing the Whanki Museum, Woo stated, “… I tried to consider how to conform the museum’s existence as a public building to the scale of its neighborhood, its topography, and its natural environment.”